We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - The service does not help users develop cooking skills.

-The Factor meal delivery service may suit someone who wants a healthy diet but has a busy lifestyle or limited cooking skills.
-The meals are convenient and take the stress out of shopping, preparing, and cooking.
+The Factor meal delivery service may suit someone who wants a balanced diet but has a busy lifestyle or is a less experienced cook.
+The meals can be convenient and take the stress out of shopping, preparing, and cooking.

 The company states that it delivers Monday through Wednesday and arranges delivery slots by zip code.
 It also notes that as long as people give a 4-week notice, they can skip a delivery if they happen to be away that week.